rachelvansciver/SAACO3/messaging/Kinesis.md

 - real time data streaming service
 - gigabytes of data per second
 - 100ks of sources
-- 2MBs/shard default shared between all consumers of kinesis streaam
+- 2MBs/shard default shared between all consumers of kinesis streams
 - use enhanced fan out to support multiple consumers, each consumer gets the 2mbs/shard
 - 1mbs input per shard
-- shards need to be provioned ahead of time
+- shards need to be provisioned ahead of time
 - consume records up to 7 days later
 - multi applications consume the same stream
 - keep order of records
 - routing related records to the same consumer

-## Kineis Data Streams Detail
+## Kinesis Data Streams Detail
 - shards which split data and computing power

 ### Record
 - entry in kinesis
-- parition key which targets the shard
+- partition key which targets the shard
 - data blob (up to 1mb)
 - Producers can set 1mbs and 1000msg per sec per SHARD

 #### Consumer
-- recieves partion key, seceqnce number and blog
+- receives partition key, sequence number and blog
-- thoughput 2mbs per sec shared for all consumers
+- throughput 2mbs per sec shared for all consumers
 - enhances 2mb per sec per consumer
 - apps using sdk
 - [[Lambda]]